kgaughan/komorebi/README.rst

 .. _podman: https://podman.io/

-Create a configation file called ``komorebi.cfg`` and a password database called ``passwd.json`` in a directory as documented above.
+Create a configuration file called ``komorebi.cfg`` and a password database called ``passwd.json`` in a directory as documented above.

 You can create a container from it with::